 In such a large industry (considering the size of the Chinese market) you need the right tools to find the appropriate KOLs that will be able to promote effectively your brand and your products.
 Before getting into practice, you’ll need to think about your influencer marketing strategy through:

 The Best Websites to Find Chinese KOLs

 WeMedia: This is typically considered as a ‘Low-end platform’, there will be good Chinese KOLs but your might also encounter a fake KOL.
-Be careful of fake KOL’s as they can waste a lot of time & budget when it comes to your advertising and marketing campaign.
+Be careful of fake KOLs as they can waste a lot of time & budget when it comes to your advertising and marketing campaign.

 Newrank.cn – This website offers ‘curated KOL’ services.
 They can help you sort through a large number of potential KOLs, but it can be time-consuming if you are not sure about what you’re looking for.

 As these platforms are open to almost every ‘KOLs’, it can be difficult to contact a KOL and directly partner with them.
 The market is extremely competitive, and collaborating with a KOL can be time-consuming and extremely expensive as well.

-In fact, you have to know that collaborating with KOLs isn’t cheap in China and is calculated based on a few factors, including the brand’s image and how established it is in China.
-Moreover, you will have to find a KOL in your area of expertise and willing to promote your products.
+Collaborating with KOLs isn’t cheap in China.
+A KOL Market value is calculated based on a few factors, including the brand’s image and how established it is in China.
+Moreover, you will have to find a Chinese KOL in your area of expertise and be willing to promote your products.
 If you want, you can try to negotiate with them the price of the collab, like offering them your products instead of paying for their services.

 Finding the right KOLs that will be able to display and promote in the best way possible your products can be difficult.
 That’s we can help you, by finding the KOLs that suit your brand.
 We are KOL specialists and we have a whole database of trusted, reputable KOLs that have already partnered multiple times with us.
 If you want more information about our services, do not hesitate to contact us directly.